nynnejc/DATA-GBG-E24C-1/README.md

 https://nynnechristoffersen.com/

 #### Aniko Zsigri

 Aniko is from Hungary.
 She has a candidate in electronics engineering.
 She has worked several years in DTU as a research assistant.
 After DTU she has worked as a software developer approximately 10 years, where she has mostly worked with c# programmering language.
 The last 10 years Aniko was teaching in a HTX gymnasium programming, Technology, Technology, Mathematics and Physics subjects.
 In the gymnasium she teached python and made robots with the help of Arduino.

+### Acknowledgements

+This Java class is an adapted version of a class Benjamin Hughes and Nicklas Frederiksen taught.
+Big thanjs to them for letting us use their material.
+We also received help and inspiration from the class structure of Cay Holmegaard Larsen.